tommywaaf/monad-boss-game-web/README.md

 ### 3. Compile & Deploy Contract (Optional)

-You can skip this step and use the sample contract address above, or deploy your own :
+You can skip this step and use the sample contract address above, or deploy your own:

 ```bash
 # Compile the smart contract